vncsmyrnk/dotfiles/README.md

 ```

 > [!WARNING]
-> When updating with breaking changes make sure to _unset_ the updated config and then _config_ it again.
+> - When updating with breaking changes make sure to _unset_ the updated config and then _config_ it again.
+> - It is recommended to config each module individually.
+As it contains useful environment vars, `zsh` should be configured first